RoadToSoftwareFactory/swi-2018/README.md

 The topic will be Git, the whole semester.

-A VM image will be available (TODO: link) so that everybody can get the same environment.
+A VM image will be available so that everybody can get the same environment.
+(If you missed the class, you can still download it at https://himdel.eu/swi.ova, it will just take a long time to download.)

 Synopsis: